Moon landing conspiracy theories: Origins

 An early and influential book about the subject of a Moon-landing conspiracy, We Never Went to the Moon: America's Thirty Billion Dollar Swindle, was self-published in 1976 by Bill Kaysing, a former US Navy officer with a Bachelor of Arts in English.
 Despite having no knowledge of rockets or technical writing, Kaysing was hired as a senior technical writer in 1956 by Rocketdyne, the company that built the F-1 engines used on the Saturn V rocket.
 He served as head of the technical publications unit at the company's Propulsion Field Laboratory until 1963.
-The many allegations in Kaysing's book effectively began discussion of the Moon landings being faked.
+The many allegations in Kaysing's book effectively began discussion of faking of the Moon landings.
 The book claims that the chance of a successful crewed landing on the Moon was calculated to be 0.0017%, and that despite close monitoring by the USSR, it would have been easier for NASA to fake the Moon landings than to really go there.

 In 1980, the Flat Earth Society accused NASA of faking the landings, arguing that they were staged by Hollywood with Walt Disney sponsorship, based on a script by Arthur C. Clarke and directed by Stanley Kubrick.
 (Note: In 1968, Clarke and Kubrick had collaborated on the film 2001: A Space Odyssey, which realistically portrayed a Moon mission.)
 Folklorist Linda Dégh suggests that writer-director Peter Hyams' film Capricorn One (1978), which shows a hoaxed journey to Mars in a spacecraft that looks identical to the Apollo craft, might have given a boost to the hoax theory's popularity in the post-Vietnam War era.
 Dégh sees a parallel with other attitudes during the post-Watergate era, when the American public were inclined to distrust official accounts.
 Dégh writes: "The mass media catapult these half-truths into a kind of twilight zone where people can make their guesses sound as truths.
 Mass media have a terrible impact on people who lack guidance."
 In A Man on the Moon, first published in 1994, Andrew Chaikin mentions that at the time of Apollo 8's lunar-orbit mission in December 1968, similar conspiracy ideas were already in circulation.